trans-travel/trans-travel/us/hi.md

 Hawaii does not appear to place child custody at risk.

-Note that colonization disrupted Hawaiian beliefs significantly, including understanding of Māhū, or "people in the middle," who today sometimes (but not always) also refer to themselves as trans.
+Note that colonization disrupted Hawaiian culture significantly, significantly impacting Māhū, or "people in the middle," who today sometimes (but not always) also refer to themselves as trans.
 Many indigenous Hawaiians view tourism today as continuing the colonization of Hawaii and ask tourists without connections to indigenous Hawaii